pzhaojohnson/rna2drawer2/README.md

 ## Creating a New Drawing

-The form to create a new drawing can be accessed via the link on the home page or via `File`: `New`.
+Open the form to create a new drawing via the link on the home page or via the `File`: `New` menu button.
 In the form,
 enter the sequence and the ID of the sequence for your new drawing.